About the project

 How we help

-Older high school students are trained to volunteer as mentors (animators) of junior youth through the Program.
+Against this backdrop, older high school students are trained to volunteer as mentors (animators) of junior youth through the Program.
 Transformation is clearly evident in both the older high school students and the junior youth.
 Older youth arose to take on responsibility for the development of those younger than themselves, and junior youth eager to share their thoughts about meaningful topics with each other and their animators.

 In 2017, Badi Foundation staff visited three CBOs carrying out the Environmental Action Program in the southern region of China at a regional gathering to consult about their progress and provide assistance and resources to support their development.